zoubinok/MIPE/README.md

 $chmod 755 mothur #Mothur version 1.33.3

 You can also use other versions of mothur but I haven't tested them.
 Please check the names of mothur output.
-Download hmmper 3.1b2 (http://eddylab.org/software/hmmer/hmmer-3.1b2.tar.gz) and install it into the environment variable.
+Download HMMER 3.1b2 (http://eddylab.org/software/hmmer/hmmer-3.1b2.tar.gz) and install it into the environment variable.

 MIPE dependences downloading If you use the SILVA reference files you should be aware of their dual-use license https://www.arb-silva.de/silva-license-information